 Yes.
-A mandatory Disclosure Pilot Scheme in the Business and Property Courts (B&PCs), which includes the Patents Court, was introduced from 1 January 2019.
+There is a mandatory Disclosure Scheme in the Business and Property Courts, which includes the Patents Court.

-Initial Disclosure of key/limited documents that are relied on by the disclosing party and are necessary for other parties to understand the case they have to meet must be given with the statements of case.
+Initial Disclosure of key documents that are relied on by the disclosing party and are necessary for other parties to understand the case they have to meet must be given with the pleadings.
 A search should not be required for Initial Disclosure, although one may be undertaken.

-After close of statements of case, and before the Case Management Conference, the parties are required to discuss and jointly complete a Disclosure Review Document setting out the issues, if any, for disclosure and the scope of the searching to be done in relation to each issue (referred to as "Extended Disclosure" Models A to E).
+After close of pleadings, and before the Case Management Conference, the parties are required to jointly complete a Disclosure Review Document setting out any issues for disclosure and the scope of searching to be done in relation to each issue (referred to as "Extended Disclosure" Models A to E).
 The Models range from an order for no disclosure in relation to a particular issue, through to the widest form of disclosure, requiring the production of documents that may lead to a train of enquiry.
-The court will be proactive in directing which is the appropriate Model and need not accept without question the Model proposed by the parties.
-The court will only order search-based disclosure (Models C, D or E) where it is appropriate to do so in order to fairly resolve one or more of the issues.
+The court will be proactive in determining the appropriate Model and need not accept the Model proposed by the parties.
+The court will only order search-based disclosure (Models C, D or E) where it is appropriate to do so to fairly resolve one or more of the issues.